tolmv/plugin_for_Pymol/README.md

 ![image](images/Uninstall_yes_or_no.png)

+**Important point is the restart PyMol, after deleting the plugin.**

 #### Legacy Notes
 ##### MacPyMOL
 MacPyMOL was the native macOS version of PyMOL before version 2.0.
 It supported Plugins only in the [X11 Hybrid mode](https://pymolwiki.org/index.php/MAC_Install#X11_Hybrid).